 As a writer, I spend a great deal of time researching various topics.
-For my novel, UNLOCKED, which will be published 10/01/16 by Merit Press, I extensively researched hypnosis.
+For my novel, UNLOCKED, I extensively researched hypnosis.
 Feel free to join the conversation in the comments, because I find this topic highly fascinating!

 According to the Mayo Clinic:

 Hypnosis “is a trance-like state in which you have heightened focus and concentration.
 Hypnosis is usually done with the help of a therapist using verbal repetition and mental images.
 When you're under hypnosis, you usually feel calm and relaxed, and are more open to suggestions.”